The Waves begin their 30th season of West Coast Conference play this week with an all-time league record of 320-90.

-After more than a quarter of a century developing the Pepperdine women's volleyball program into a perennial top 25 entity and a mainstay in the NCAA Tournament, Nina Matthies begins her 31st season at the helm of the Waves' indoor program in 2012.
+After more than a quarter of a century developing the Pepperdine women's volleyball program into a perennial top 25 entity and a mainstay in the NCAA Tournament, Nina Matthies retired from coaching the indoor game following the 2013 season, her 31st on the sidelines.
+Matthies continues to guide the Waves' sand team, and enters her fourth year with the squad in 2015.

 Matthies' legacy extends far beyond Pepperdine and the volleyball court inside Firestone Fieldhouse.
 Several years ago Matthies, along with a committee of coaches and AVCA members, began campaigning to add beach volleyball to the list of NCAA sponsored sports.
 The NCAA announced "sand volleyball" as an emerging sport in January 2010, and Pepperdine officially added the program to its ranks in August 2011.
 Caitlin Racich became Pepperdine's first-ever scholarship recipient for the new sport shortly after.